 David L. Bonar, Public Advocate

 Welcome to the web site of the Division of the Public Advocate (DPA).
-The role of the Public Advocate is to advocate for the lowest reasonable rates for utility consumers, consistent with an equitable distribution of rates and the maintenance of reliable utility service.
+The role of the Public Advocate is to advocate for the lowest reasonable rates for residential and small commercial utility consumers, consistent with a fair distribution of rates and maintaining reliable utility service.

 The Public Advocate represents the interests of investor-owned utility consumers in any matter or proceeding before the Delaware Public Service Commission (PSC) involving rates, services or practices of public utilities regulated by the PSC.
 The Public Advocate also represents the interests of utility consumers before the courts of this State, federal courts and federal administrative and regulatory agencies and commissions.
 Visit our About Agency page to learn more.